 2. Master Your Ideal Customer Profile (ICP)

-• Going deeper: Look past basic info like industry and company size.
+- Going deeper: Look past basic info like industry and company size.
 Know their problems and goals.
 Understand their usual work and how they decide.
-Even know their tech tools.
+Even though their tech tools.
 What worries them?
 What are their main success measures?
 Where do they spend time online?
 The more details you have about your ICP, the more focused and useful your approach can be.

 3. Practice Active Listening